Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Discussion

-Our BNP approach admits a natural multivariate extension, i.e. multiple-feature setting, which allows to take into account the many forms of variation that might occur in real data, e.g single nucleotide changes or substitutions, tandem repeats, insertions and deletions, copy number variations, copy neutral variations, and copy neutral loss of heterozygosity or homozygosity \citep{zou2016quantifying}.
-We describe the multivariate extension of our BNP approach, and we defer to Appendix \ref{appendix_multivariate} its detailed treatment.
-To take into account the form of variation, it is assumed that a feature $w_i$ comes with a specific characteristic, i.e.\ the form of variation, chosen among $q>1$ characteristics.
-For any $N \geq 1$, the observable sample $\bm{Z}_{1:N}= (\bm{Z}_1, \ldots , \bm{Z}_N)$ is modeled as a $\{0,1\}^q$-valued stochastic process $\bm{Z} = \sum_{i \geq 1} \bm{A}_{i} \delta_{w_i }$, where $\bm{A}_i :=(A_{i,1}, \ldots , A_{i,q})$ is a Multinomial random variable with parameter $\bm{p}_i = (p_{i,1}, \ldots , p_{i,q})$ such that $|\bm{p}_i| = \sum_{1\leq j\leq q} p_{i,j} <1$, and the $\bm{A}_i$'s are i.i.d..
-That is, for any $i\geq1$ all the $A_{i,j}$'s are equal to $0$ with probability $(1-|\bm{p}_i|)$, i.e. $w_{i}$ does not display variation, or only one $A_{i,j}$'s is equal to $1$ with probability $p_{i,j}$, i.e. $w_{i}$ displays variation with characteristic $j$.
-The stochastic process $\bm{Z}$ is referred to as the multivariate Bernoulli process with parameter $\bm{\zeta}= \sum_{i \geq 1} \bm{p}_i \delta_{w_i}$.
-The stable-Beta-Dirichlet process of \cite{james2017bayesian} is a multivariate generalization of the stable-Beta process, providing a prior distribution for the parameter $\bm{\zeta}$.
-Similarly to the stable-Beta process, the stable-Beta-Dirichlet process leads to a Poisson posterior distribution for the number of unseen features, given the observable sample $\bm{Z}_{1:N}$, which depends on $\bm{Z}_{1:N}$ only through the sample size $N$ (Appendix \ref{sec:multi_CRM}).
-One may introduce a scaled version of the stable-Beta-Dirichlet process (Appendix \ref{sec:multi_scaled}), and show that it leads to a negative Binomial posterior distribution for the number of unseen features, which depends on $\bm{Z}_{1:N}$ through the sample size $N$ and the number of distinct features in $\bm{Z}_{1:N}$ (Appendix \ref{appendix_multi_estimation_scaled}).
+Our approach admits an extension to the multiple-feature setting, which takes into account of the many forms of variation, e.g. single nucleotide changes, tandem repeats, insertions and deletions, copy number variations \citep{zou2016quantifying}.
+We briefly describe the multiple-feature setting, and defer to Appendix \ref{appendix_multivariate} for details.
+It is assumed that a feature $w_i$ comes with a characteristic, i.e.\ the form of variation, chosen among $q>1$ characteristics.
+For $N \geq 1$, the observable sample $\bm{Z}_{1:N}= (\bm{Z}_1, \ldots , \bm{Z}_N)$ is modeled as a $\{0,1\}^q$-valued stochastic process $\bm{Z} = \sum_{i \geq 1} \bm{A}_{i} \delta_{w_i }$, where $\bm{A}_i :=(A_{i,1}, \ldots , A_{i,q})$ is a Multinomial random variable with parameter $\bm{p}_i = (p_{i,1}, \ldots , p_{i,q})$ such that $|\bm{p}_i| = \sum_{1\leq j\leq q} p_{i,j} <1$, and the $\bm{A}_i$'s are i.i.d.
+That is, for any $i\geq1$ all the $A_{i,j}$'s are equal to $0$ with probability $(1-|\bm{p}_i|)$, i.e.\ $w_{i}$ does not display variation, or only one $A_{i,j}$'s is equal to $1$ with probability $p_{i,j}$, i.e.\ $w_{i}$ displays variation with characteristic $j$. $\bm{Z}$ is a multivariate Bernoulli process with parameter $\bm{\zeta}= \sum_{i \geq 1} \bm{p}_i \delta_{w_i}$.
+The stable-Beta-Dirichlet process prior for $\bm{\zeta}$ is a multivariate generalization of the stable-Beta process prior \citep{james2017bayesian}, and it leads to a Poisson posterior distribution for the number of unseen features, given $\bm{Z}_{1:N}$, which depends on $\bm{Z}_{1:N}$ only through $N$.
+In Appendix \ref{appendix_multivariate} we introduce a scaled version of the stable-Beta-Dirichlet process, and show that it leads to a negative Binomial posterior distribution for the number of unseen features, which depends on $\bm{Z}_{1:N}$ through $N$ and the number of distinct features in $\bm{Z}_{1:N}$.